wsrn829/DealerDashboardSalesAPI/README.md

 import poll.poller
 app.autodiscover_tasks()
 ```
-4. Import the Celery instance: In my Django project's __init__.py file, add the following lines to import the Celery instance:
+4. Import the Celery instance: In the Django project's __init__.py file, add the following lines to import the Celery instance:
 ```
 from __future__ import absolute_import, unicode_literals
 from .celery import app as celery_app

 __all__ = ('celery_app',)
 ```
-5. Create a Celery task: Convert my polling function into a Celery task by adding the @app.task decorator:
+5. Create a Celery task: Convert the polling function into a Celery task by adding the @app.task decorator:
 ```
 import django
 import os